polca/premise/docs/transform.rst

 +-------------------------------------------------------------------+----------------+

 We consider emission factors in ecoinvent as representative of the current situation.
-Hence, we calculate a scaling factor from the GAINS emission factors for the year of the scenario relative to the year 2020.
+Hence, we calculate a *scaling factor* from the GAINS emission factors for the year of the scenario relative to the year 2020. note that premise prevents scaling factors to be inferior to 1 if the year is inferior to 2020.
+Inversely, scaling factors cannot be superior to 1 if the year is superior to 2020.

 Two GAINS-IAM scenarios are available: